 The following provisions to the Downtown Historic District tax rebate are new since 2010:

 - Participating buildings must have an authorized representative appointed for the structure.
 For the purposes of this section 53-531(3) an “authorized representative” is the person or entity that will make the application to the City for a property tax rebate and the entity to which the rebate will be paid.
-If there is but one owner that owner shall be the authorized representative, if there is more than one owner, then the owners shall decide upon an authorized representative.
+If there is but one owner, that owner shall be the authorized representative.
+If there is more than one owner, the owners shall decide upon an authorized representative.

-- Upon application for a property tax rebate by the authorized representative of a structure in the Downtown Historic District the LPC shall determine whether the structure meets the criteria.
+- Upon application for a property tax rebate by the authorized representative of a structure in the Downtown Denver Historic District the LPC shall determine whether the structure meets the criteria.
 To be considered for a rebate, all applications must be turned in to the LPC by September 1 of the year the taxes were due and paid.
-The LPC shall then compile a list of the qualifying structures and shall certify annually a list of qualifying structures in the downtown historic district.
+The LPC shall then compile a list of the qualifying structures and shall certify annually a list of qualifying structures in the Downtown Denver Historic District.

-- The manager of finance, after receiving the list of qualifying structures from the LPC, shall find and determine the eligibility of each qualified structure to payment of a rebate under this article, and shall pay to said structures authorized representative, such payment form the funds appropriated to downtown historic district property tax rebate fund, and no other, by the first day of September of the succeeding calendar year, provided however that the authorized representative shall not be considered eligible to receive payment of a rebate except on property taxes that have been paid.
+- The manager of finance, after receiving the list of qualifying structures from the LPC, shall find and determine the eligibility of each qualified structure to payment of a rebate under this article, and shall pay to said structures authorized representative, such payment from the funds appropriated to the Downtown Denver Historic District property tax rebate fund, and no other, by the first day of September of the succeeding calendar year, provided however that the authorized representative shall not be considered eligible to receive payment of a rebate except on property taxes that have been paid.

 - If an individual rebate payment would amount to less than $100.00, no payment shall be made.